jpype-project/jpype/doc/install.rst

 -  Java classes outside of a package (in the ``<default>``) cannot be imported.
 -  Because of lack of JVM support, you cannot shutdown the JVM and then restart it.
--  Structural issues prevent managing objects from more than one JVM at a time.
+Nor can you start more than one copy of the JVM.
--  Mixing 64 bit Python with 32 bit Java and vice versa crashes on import jpype.
+-  Mixing 64 bit Python with 32 bit Java and vice versa crashes on import of the jpype module.